czroth/philosophy-of-data-science/README.md

 ### The nature of data

 **Datasets**
 Data is often part of a Dataset, which is a collection of variables with some common dimension or dimensions.
-Often one of the dimensions is temporal or spacial.
+Often one of the dimensions is temporal or spatial.

 **Data Collection**
 is the process of gathering data.
 The process is usually via a digial recording device, but can also be through an analog recording device or human observation.
 Care must be taken to avoid introducing sampling bias into the data.
 Often the first [reduction](#data-reduction) performed is a calibration step to characterize for and remove biases.